 Name Description Protocol Port Data Pull Requests from Database Servers to retrieve collected data.
-In a Phone Home configuration, this port is accessed via an SSH tunnel created by the Message Collector. ТСР 7707 SSH Optional.
-For ssh sessions from user workstation. ТСР 22 Web Configurator Configuration Utility from browser session on user workstation. ТСР 7700 SNMP Optional.
+In a PhoneHome configuration, this port is accessed via an SSH tunnel created by the Message Collector. ТСР 7707 SSH Optional.
+For ssh sessions from user workstation.
+TCP 22 Web Configurator Configuration Utility from browser session on user workstation.
+NOTE: For Military Unique Deployment (MUD) configurations, this utility and port are disabled by default.
+They can be enabled for initial configuration, but must be disabled again after the configuration process is complete.
+TCP 7700 SNMP Optional.
 SNMP information about the Message Collector can be collected by SL1.
 UDP 161 SNMP Traps Optional.
 Can receive SNMP traps from managed devices.
 UDP 162 Syslog messages Optional.
 Can receive syslog messages from managed devices.
 UDP 514 HTTPS Secure Interface Optional.
-Data from the ScienceLogic Agent running on a monitored device. ТСР 443
+Data from the ScienceLogic Agent running on a monitored device.
+TCP 443